vanossj/pyAtlasBoneSegmentation/atlases/MOBY_package/README.txt

-Put the following STL files from the Digimouse project in this folder.
+Put the following STL files from the MOBY mouse project in this folder.

 Frontpaw_left.stl
 Frontpaw_right.stl